emwap/stream-paper/paper.md

 # A New Representation for Streams

+We present a new representation for streams which uses monads to enable mutation.

 ~~~ {.haskell}
 data Stream a = Stream (IO (IO a))
 ~~~

+It is straightforward to parameterize this representation on the particular choice of monad.
+We use the `IO` monad here for the sake of concreteness.

+Why does the representation have two levels of monads?
+It is indeed easy to convert something of type `IO (IO a)` to `IO a` by simply using `join`.
+The key to understanding this representation is that the outer monadic computation performs initialization and is only meant to be called once.
+It computes a new monadic computation corresponding to the inner monad, which is meant to be called many times, once for each element in the stream.

+Our new monadic representation of streams can still be given an API which is functional in flavour and similar to what a programmer would expect from a functional representation.
+As an initial example consider the `map` function:

 ~~~ {.haskell}
 map :: (a -> b) -> Stream a -> Stream b